 Pierre Berton should be remembered as the patron saint of the golden age of Canadian cartooning.”
 Terry Mosher, editorial cartoonist and cartoon historian.
 (41)

-An outstanding journalist and editor, Berton had early aspirations to be a cartoonist.
-These were not achieved but they led to him having great empathy for cartoonists and becoming their most important champion.
-Through him as editor first of Maclean’s then the Star [Toronto] the great editorial cartoonist Duncan Macpherson was hired first as a illustrator for Maclean’s and later as an editorial cartoonist for the Star [Toronto].
-As editor of Maclean’s Berton gave George Feyer an outlet for his cartoons.
+An outstanding journalist, historian and editor, Berton early aspired to be a cartoonist.
+This aspiration he did not achieve but it led to him have great empathy for cartoonists and to become their most important champion.
+As editor of Maclean’s he gave George Feyer an outlet for his cartoons.
 As editor of the Star [Toronto] he hired Sid Barron.
 As editor of the Sun [Vancouver], he hired Len Norris.
+Through him as editor of Maclean’s a young Duncan Macpherson was hired as an illustrator.
+Later as editor of the Star [Toronto] Berton hired him for that paper where he became Canada’s greatest editorial cartoonist..

 The Hecklers.
 Writ. & Ed.., Peter Desbarates & Terry Mosher.
 Toronto: McClelland & Stewart Ltd., 1979: 146, 243.